|

 How To Use This Easy DIY Eye Cream?

 You can use this eye cream day or night.
 I use it for both.
-Just take a small amount and gently apply it to the under eye area.
+For best results, just take a small amount and gently apply it to the under-eye area.

-Keep in mind it does have an oily consistency so you’ll want to let it fully absorb into the skin before applying makeup to your under eyes.
+Keep in mind, that it does have an oily consistency, so you’ll want to let it fully absorb into the skin before applying makeup to your under eyes.

 Does this Homemade Eye Cream Have a Scent?